cormaxed/graph-migrate/README.md

 A check for schema agreement is performed after every schema modifying statement is executed.

-The migration will wait until all host that are currently up, agree on the schema definition.
+The migration will wait until all hosts that are currently up, agree on the schema definition.
 If schema agreement cannot be acheived within 15 seconds the migration will be halted.

 ## Configuration